Parameters for static embeds

 font* font name

-By default, Metabase will include a Download button on embedded questions.
-You can remove the download button by setting hide_download_button=true in the embedding URL in the iframe’s src attribute, see customizing the appearance of static embeds.
+By default, Metabase will include a Download button on embedded questions, and an Export to PDF option on embedded dashboards.
+You can remove the option to download results by setting downloads=false in the embedding URL in the iframe’s src attribute, see customizing the appearance of static embeds.

-If the download button is missing when you expected it to be available, check that the URL in the src attribute for your iframe has the parameter hide_download_button=false.
+If the download option is missing when you expected it to be available, check that the URL in the src attribute for your iframe has the parameter downloads=true.

 Maximum request size